Attendance and Punctuality

 What will school do if my child’s attendance is low?

 If your child’s attendance is below 96%, you will be contacted and asked to meet with school staff.
 Depending on the level of attendance and the circumstances for absence, school will work with you to improve the situation.
 In some cases, we may make a referral to CASS for support.
-If attendance fails to improve, parents could face prosecution through the Fast Track approach.
+If attendance fails to improve, parents could face prosecution and a fine through the Fast Track approach.

 We are Here to Help